lulzzz/GoFish/README.md

 1. Ensure WebApi conforms to RMM level 4 to enable easy hypermedia navigation
 1. Create web-based UI (ReactJs or Angular2)
-1. Use EventStore for stock processing
+1. Use EventStore for processing
 1. Create suite of tests for the services

 ## Phase 2 feature list